emmetjohnson1/.dotfiles/README.md

 # My Dotfiles
 This repository contains setup files and scripts for my development as a programmer.
-Feel free totry them out as you please.
+Feel free to try them out as you please.
 ## .nanorc
 This is my custom .nanorc configuration for Nano.
 After running my scripts it will change your .nanorc in your home directory to my custom version.
 ## .bashrc